offspot/metrics/dev/README.md

 - DATABASE_URL points to the database used by the backend
 - TEST_DATABASE_URL points to the test database

-### backend-tests

-This container is simply a Python stack with all backend requirements but no web server.
-Context is setup with appropriate environment variables for tests (i.e. it uses the test DB).
-Usefull to run tests locally.

-### frontend-ui
+### frontend-tools

-This container hosts the frontend UI for end-users.
+This container hosts the development frontend UI (i.e. `yarn dev`).

+It is not the statically compiled version.

 ### kiwix-serve